HomeBlogBest Face Analysis Apps

 1. RealSmile

-The free version gives 5 metrics plus an overall score.
-The $12.99 one-time premium report unlocks all 17 metrics, percentile rankings, and a ranked glow-up plan.
+The free version gives your Face Score, your percentile, and your strongest metric (free scans are capped at 5 per day).
+The 5-page PDF face report unlocks all 17 metrics, percentile rankings, PMC-cited prose, and a ranked glow-up plan as a one-time purchase.
 No subscription.

 QOVES is a legitimate facial aesthetics consultancy with human experts.
 Their reports are thorough and their YouTube content demonstrates real expertise.
-The trade-off: you submit your photos to strangers, pay $50-$200+, and wait 1-3 days for results.
+The trade-off: you submit your photos to strangers, pay for a recurring annual membership rather than a one-time report, and wait 1-3 days for results.

 Best for: People who want personalized human expertise and can afford the premium price.